LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 20. Biologic Intelligence

 ### Different Types of Machine Learning Algorithms and Models
 Algorithms is a process and set of instructions to solve a class of problems.
-In addition, algorithms perform a computation such as calculations, data processing, automated reasoning, and other tasks.
-A machine learning algorithms is a method that provides the systems to have the ability to automatically learn and improve from experience without being formulated.
+In addition, algorithms perform computation such as calculations, data processing, automated reasoning, and other tasks.
+A machine learning algorithm is a method that provides systems with the ability to automatically learn and improve from experience without being having formulated.

 # Prerequistes
 Python 3.5+